Christmas in Naples means you can merge yourself in the warmth of tradition as much as in something new.

-Christmas atmosphere begins on December 8th, in occasion of the Feast of the Immaculate Conception, and continues until January 6th, in occasion of Epiphany.
+Christmas atmosphere begins on December 8th, in the occasion of the Feast of the Immaculate Conception, and continues until January 6th, on the occasion of Epiphany.

 Xmas in Naples, cuisine traditions

 Christmas in Naples is important for its culinary traditions too.
 On Christmas Eve and on Christmas Day families get together and enjoy important dinners.
 The Eve dinner is characterized by spaghetti with clams and by fried cod, while Christmas dinner by meat and vegetables, including minestra maritata and chicken broth.

 Both menus are followed by typical Christmas sweets, prepared at home following ancient recipes handed down for generations, as struffoli, rococò, mostaccioli, pastiera.
 At midnight on Christmas, Eve people go to mass while on Christmas day, after exchanging gifts families play tombola, a game similar to bingo in which each number has a different meaning according to the Neapolitan “Smorfia” (a book used to analyze symbols of dreams).

 Another Christmas tradition is that of the zampognari, bagpipe players dressed in sheepskin vests and dark cloaks, strolling along the streets to collect money.
 Celebrations end at the Epiphany when children believe an old lady brings them presents if they have behaved well during the year.